Admission to secondary schools

 2. Children who live in the school’s designated catchment area

-You can view the school catchment areas covering where you live on this website at the My House page by entering your postcode.
+You can view the school catchment areas covering where you live on our interactive map by entering your postcode.

 You can also look at a map of the catchment area for each secondary school on its school page on our website.